Caracal-IT/traveler/docs/tools/keycloak-getting-started.md

 ```

 ## Troubleshooting
-- Ensure both KEYCLOAK_ADMIN and KEYCLOAK_ADMIN_PASSWORD are set
+- Ensure both `KEYCLOAK_ADMIN` and `KEYCLOAK_ADMIN_PASSWORD` are set (Keycloak will not start otherwise)
-- Port conflict: change the host port mapping in docker/docker-compose.yml
+- Port conflict: change the host port mapping in `docker/docker-compose.yml`
-- View logs: from the docker directory, run: docker compose logs -f keycloak
+- View logs: from the docker directory, run: `docker compose logs -f keycloak`
+- If the realm was not imported on a previous run, reset to a clean state so the import runs on first start:
-- Reset to a clean state: from the docker directory, run: docker compose down -v (deletes data)
+  - From the docker directory, run: `docker compose down -v`
+  - Then start again: `docker compose up -d --build`
+  - The compose file sets `KEYCLOAK_IMPORT=/opt/keycloak/data/import/traveler-dev-realm.json` and mounts the import folder at `/opt/keycloak/data/import` to ensure import occurs.

 ## Stop services
 ```